News|Articles|February 6, 2026

 TrumpRx, the government’s new direct-to-consumer drug portal, has officially launched in the United States.

-It provides links to 43 brand-name medications at manufacturer-specific discounts, including weight loss drugs Ozempic and Wegovy, which are both available starting at $199 a month for the pen applicator, according to the TrumpRx website.
+It provides links to 43 brand-name medications at manufacturer-specific discounts, including Ozempic (semaglutide) and Wegovy (semaglutide for weight loss), which are both available starting at $199 a month for the pen applicator, according to the TrumpRx website.

 Discounted pricing is only available for cash-paying patients, a program already adopted by some pharmaceutical companies.
 For example, Novo already sells injectable Wegovy at the same starting price as TrumpRx.

-This has led some to question the long-term cost efficiency of the program, specifically when compared with traditional insurance or other discount drug programs.
+This has led some to question the long-term cost efficiency of the program, specifically when compared with pharmacy coverage through traditional insurance or other discount drug programs.

 In another LinkedIn post by Mark Johnston, senior vice president of innovation and strategy at InfoVision Inc., Johnston calls TrumpRx “essentially a government-branded discount portal.”